Sales Negotiation Questions to Get to the Decision Maker

-The more people you ask, the higher your chances of uncovering the real decision makers.
+The more people you ask, the higher your chances of uncovering the real negotiation decision-makers.
 Keep on building relationships and keep on getting your customers to introduce you to their colleagues.
 You can use some of the intelligence gathered from one customer to ask a great question to one of their colleagues long before you get to the negotiation table to make your sale.
 For example, “I’ve heard that your steering committee need to approve this type of purchase.
 When next are they meeting?”
 While the first person you speak with may not be prepared to share this level of information with you, the second or third person may presume that because one of their colleagues has trusted you with some information, that they can trust you with more information.

-Too many sales professionals fear their customer clamming up in response to decision-making questions.
-Most of the time, given a sufficient level of trust, your customers will reveal their decision-making process along with it their decision makers’ names and roles.
+Too many sales professionals fear their customer clamming up in response to decision-making questions in their business negotiations.
+Most of the time, given a sufficient level of trust, your customers will reveal their decision-making process along with it their decision-makers’ names and roles.
 If you don’t ask, you usually don’t get.
-While professional buyers may choose to own their company’s communication with you during sales negotiation time, their colleagues will usually prove more liberal in sharing their decision makers.
+While professional buyers may choose to own their company’s communication with you during sales negotiation time, their colleagues will usually prove more liberal in sharing their decision-makers.